Student Loan repayment guide 2024

 Note that when we say "after 25 years", this refers to the amount of time since the first April after you graduated (i.e. when you first became eligible to repay your Student Loan).

-And if the loan is 'written off', that means you no longer have to make repayments towards it – even if you haven't paid it all back.
+When the loan is written off, you no longer have to make repayments towards it – even if you haven't paid it all back.

 Plan 1 loans can also be written off if you receive a disability-related benefit meaning you can no longer work (or if you die, which you hopefully won't).